-Each holder of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) will receive a dividend distribution Class A ordinary share[s] for every one Fang ordinary share (whether a Fang Class A ordinary share or a Fang Class B ordinary share) held on the record date identified herein.
-Immediately following the distribution, the Class A ordinary shares to be distributed to Mr. Vincent Tianquan Mo with respect to his Fang Class B ordinary shares will be re-designated as Class B ordinary shares.
+Each holder of Fang ordinary shares (including both Fang Class A ordinary shares and Fang Class B ordinary shares) will receive a dividend distribution of Class A ordinary share[s] for every one Fang ordinary share (whether a Fang Class A ordinary share or a Fang Class B ordinary share) held on the record date identified herein.
 Holders of Fang ADSs will receive a dividend distribution of ADS[s] for every one Fang ADS held on the record date identified herein.
 No fractional ordinary shares will be distributed.
 The depositary will distribute only whole ADSs in the separation.
 See "Questions and Answers about the Separation and Distribution-How will fractional ADSs be treated in the distribution."
 Fang equity holders' proportionate interest in Fang will not change as a result of the separation and distribution.
 For a more detailed description, see "The Separation and Distribution."